ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/3-sample-project.md

 Note the Neon version will not function correctly on computers without Neon support.

-## Build settings
-Select Build Settings from the File menu.

 ## The sample project
 To recap from [Profiling Unity apps on Android](/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android), the sample project [Optimizing Collisions with Burst and Neon Intrinsics](https://assetstore.unity.com/packages/essentials/tutorial-projects/optimizing-collisions-with-burst-and-neon-intrinsics-196303) creates a simple environment with 4 areas.
 Each area comprises an enclosed set of walls.
 Characters (modeled as capsules) walk around the arena in which they are spawned.
 Characters can collide with each other and the walls.
 When a character collides with something, it changes direction.

 ### Collision detection
 Walls are modeled as axis-aligned bounding boxes and simple box meshes.
-Collisions between characters (capsules) and walls are calculated using radius-AABB collision detection functions.
+Collisions between characters (capsules) and walls are calculated using Axis-Aligned Bounding Box (AABB) collision detection functions (both the characters and the walls are treated as AABBs).
 Collisions between characters are calculated using radius-radius functions.

 ![Collision deteection#center](images/collision-detection.png)

 ### Runtime modes
 The sample runs in one of three modes; Plain, Burst and Neon.
 Plain mode uses a simple unoptimized implementation.
 Burst mode makes use of the auto-vectorization provided by the Burst compiler.
 The code and data are structured sensibly to give Burst the best chance of producing high performance code.
 Finally, in Neon mode, the code uses dedicated functions that contain hand-written code and calls to Neon intrinsics.

 Press the Play button now to run the sample in the Unity Editor.
 You will see the environment gradually fill with more and more characters (capsules).
-Performance will degrade over time (keep an eye on the frames per second by toggling on _Stats_ in the top right of the _Game_ window.
+Performance will degrade over time.
+Keep an eye on the frames per second by toggling on _Stats_ in the top right of the _Game_ window.

 ### The code
 All of the important functions can be found in BurstNeonCalculationScript.cs.
 This is a Monobehaviour component.
 It is attached to a single game object in the scene called ScriptHolder.